aqib1/IdealoTask/README.md

 # IdealoTask
 These are the details regarding tasks.
-First task will be following below.
+I pick the task 3 which is the following below.
 # Task 3

 Code problem details: